-Molecule-language alignment thus demands a large volume of structure-grounded descriptions, analogous to those used in VLMs~\cite{laion}.
+Molecule--language alignment thus demands extensive structure-grounded descriptions, analogous to those used in VLMs~\cite{laion}.
 However, curating molecular description datasets presents fundamentally different challenges.
-First, subtle changes in molecular structure can lead to dramatic changes in properties~\cite{stereochemical_drug_design,advanced_organic_chemistry}, requiring descriptions to be complete and unambiguous.
-Second, unlike the image domain, no readily available large-scale molecular structure descriptions exist.
-Given the inherent complexity of molecular structures, including intricate ring topologies, multiple and nested substituents, stereochemical configurations, human annotation at scale is also impractical: annotating and validating a single complete structure description can require approximately $\qty{1}{hour}$ of expert effort~\cite{mollangbench}.
+First, subtle structural changes can lead to dramatic changes in properties and reaction mechanisms~\cite{stereochemical_drug_design,advanced_organic_chemistry}, requiring descriptions to be \textit{complete and unambiguous}.
+Second, unlike the image domain, no large-scale molecular structure descriptions readily exist.
+Given the inherent complexity of molecular structures, including intricate ring topologies, nested substituents, and stereochemical configurations, human annotation at scale is also impractical: annotating and validating a single complete structure description can require approximately $\qty{1}{h}$ of expert effort~\cite{mollangbench}.

 In this work, we address this challenge by developing an automated annotation framework.
-Building upon and extending OPSIN~\cite{opsin}, a rule-based tool that parses systematic IUPAC names into molecular structure representations, we perform substantial engineering to construct enriched, structured XML metadata that explicitly encodes molecular structure.
-The resulting metadata captures ring topology, substituents, attachment relationships, and labeling semantics, and is injected into LLMs to regularize accurate molecular structure description generation.
-Using this pipeline, we curate $\num{163085}$ molecule-description pairs, with a rigorous validation on a $\num{2000}$-sample subset demonstrating a high annotation precision of $98.6\%$.
-Together, this annotation pipeline and the resulting large-scale dataset establish a scalable and reliable foundation for molecule-language alignment prior to advancing chemical reasoning.
+Building upon and extending OPSIN~\cite{opsin}, a rule-based IUPAC name parser, we perform substantial engineering to construct enriched XML metadata that explicitly encodes molecular structure.
+This metadata is injected into LLMs to guide the generation of unambiguous descriptions that preserve complete structural details, including ring topology, substituent positioning, attachment relations, labeling semantics, and stereochemical information.
+Using this pipeline, we curate $\num{163085}$ molecule--description pairs, with rigorous validation on a $\num{2000}$-sample subset demonstrating an annotation precision of $98.6\%$.
+We further demonstrate the utility of our pipeline and generated descriptions across several applications.
+Together, this annotation framework and the dataset establish a scalable and reliable foundation for molecule--language alignment prior to advancing chemical reasoning.